Užmirštos karalystės pasakos

 The giant returned home, exhausted, hungry, and weak, and the Lithuanians told him:

-Tamerlanopithecus’s heart softened; even a tear rolled down.
+Tamerlanopithecus’s heart softened, even a tear rolled down.
 And he decided to sleep, restore his strength, and mentally prepare for tomorrow’s joys.
-He fell onto the mountain bed… and fell… and fell… for several days, until he crashed into the Earth’s core, smashed his brains against it and burned up right there.
+He fell onto the mountain bed… and fell… and fell… for several days, until he crashed into the Earth’s core, splashed out his brains against it and burned up right there.
 Then the Ukrainians and Lithuanians buried him, so that not even a whiff remained of the giant.
 The Ukrainians took part of the dug-up earth as payment to heap up the Carpathian Mountains, and the rest of the hole they filled with water.

-By the way, ever since then, the Maskols haven’t really liked the Lithuanians and Ukrainians—for sending Tamerlanopithecus to them for a meal.
+By the way, ever since then, the Maskols haven’t really liked the Lithuanians and Ukrainians for sending Tamerlanopithecus to them for a meal.

 The Boy and the Frog Princess

 Once there lived a boy.
 Every summer, his parents would bring him from the city to the village and leave him with his grandparents.
-In that village there was a huge pond, and the grandparents, fearing the boy might drown, often warned him:
+In that village there was a huge pond, and the grandparents, fearing the boy might drown, often frightened him:

 The boy grew and over time became stronger.
 Influenced by such anti-frog propaganda, he hated frogs more and more.
 A bit later he got braver and set out to beat them with a long stick.
 That summer, dozens of croakers were ambushed along the shores and met their end, but the big one still didn’t come out to fight.
-The boy concluded that to lure out the big frog, he’d have to kill even more members of her group.
+The boy concluded that to lure out the big frog, he’d have to kill even more members of her gang.
 But it got harder and harder.
 Frogs started dodging the stick, and later would dive and flee at the mere sight of their reaper.
 Then the boy crafted a bow from the hardest walnut wood and some strings and began shooting with it.
 Over several summers, he slaughtered terrifying multitudes of frogs, but the big frog still didn’t come out to face him.

 One successful hunting evening, just as the boy was about to head home and was gathering up his arrows along the shore, next to one of them a frog jumped onto a leaf and spoke in a human voice:

 The boy was very surprised to see a talking frog and replied that he didn’t know anything and had only come to pick up a lost arrow.
-Then out of the swamp rose 12 large frog-princes, each the size of a big ox.
+Then out of the swamp rose 12 large frogs, each the size of a big ox.
 In their hands they held huge thudding reed clubs and declared threateningly in unison:

 At the palace, they recounted the events — how the arrow landed near the princess and how, according to ancient traditions, that meant she would be his wife.
 The boy didn’t want to marry, because his grandfather had told him it was hell, so crying and humbled, he crawled around the king’s paws for about an hour, promising to catch a cartload of flies and mosquitoes if only they’d let him go.
+At last, the frog king relented and said:

 — Fine, you may go free.
 In return, each summer we want a sack of flies and a few litres of blood for our mosquito farm.
 If you keep shooting arrows, you must tie whistles to them, so my other daughters can hear them coming from afar and step aside to avoid production injuries from the fate whistling down from the sky.
 One daughter is enough for you.
 When you turn 30, then we’ll hold the wedding.
 You must come visit me on a diplomatic mission, having by then become very wealthy and influential.
 For now, you’re just a little snot-nosed beggar, unworthy of my daughter.

-When the boy turned 18, the king allowed him to kiss his future wife — the frog — and she transformed into the most beautiful fairy-tale princess the boy could ever imagine.
+When the boy turned 18, the king allowed him to kiss his future wife— the frog — and she transformed into the most beautiful fairy-tale princess the boy could ever imagine.
 From that moment, the boy, now a handsome youth, truly desired to marry her.
 By the time he turned 30, the young man had become the richest and most influential person in the human kingdom.
 And so came the day to go to the frog king for the wedding.

 — It will soon be midnight.
 Go, prepare and warm the bed, and I’ll come shortly.

 The happy groom dashed off like lightning to the bedroom, undressed completely, crawled under the covers and began waiting for a night sweet as honey.
-As soon as the clock struck twelve, into the room burst the princess and her twelve frog-prince brothers with large clubs studded with nails.
+As soon as the clock struck twelve, into the room burst the princess and her 12 frogince brothers with large clubs studded with nails.
 They dragged him out by his arms and legs, slammed him onto the ground, broke his spine, knocked out his teeth, and shattered all his bones.
 As the light dimmed in his eyes, the boy heard the angry voice of the princess:

 — What, you thought no one would know or remember?!
-You killed hundreds of my brothers and sisters and still expected I would marry you, suck face with you at night, and roll with you in bed?
+You killed hundreds of my brothers and sisters and still expected I would marry you, suck with you at nights, and roll with you in bed?
 Why do you think we drained your blood every summer?!
 So that you, frog-basher snot, wouldn’t have the strength to go on killing frogs.
 Everything you’ve gained and achieved in your life will now come to me and go to a fund to support the victims of your crimes! — And she pierced his heart with the very arrow he once hunted her with.

 And the moral of the tale... frog revenge is cold and calculated — just like their blood.
 Don’t smash frogs, children.